-Mr. Stevens is chairman of the board and a director of Pratt & Lambert, Inc., manufacturer of paints, coatings and adhesives, headquartered in Buffalo, New York.
-Prior to March 1989, Mr. Stevens held the additional position of chief executive officer of Pratt & Lambert, Inc. He is a director and a member of the Executive, Trust and Investment, and Nomination Committees of M&T Bank.
+Mr. Stevens served as chairman of the board and a director of Pratt & Lambert United, Inc. until the consummation of its merger with The Sherwin-Williams Company on January 10, 1996.
+The merger concluded his 44-year affiliation with Pratt & Lambert United, Inc. and its predecessor companies.
+Mr.

+Stevens is a director of M&T Bank and a member of its Executive, Trust and Investment, and Nomination Committees.
 He is a trustee of the Buffalo General Hospital.
-Mr. Stevens is also a former chairman of the National Paint and Coatings Association.
+Mr. Stevens is also a former chairman of the National Paint & Coatings Association.